 A big "thank you" to the ten volunteers who helped tidy the area around the station on Saturday 13thApril as part off the Great British Litter pick, in parallel with other litter picks organised by TransWilts at Chippenham and Trowbridge Stations.

 Safety briefing at Melksham Station.

 22nd March 2019 - a big THANK YOU to everyone who attended the briefing on Friday 22nd March in preparation for the Great British Spring Clean.
-An excellent group showing the power of volunteering in Melksham and we look forward to seeing you on 13th April.
+An excellent group showing the power of volunteering in Melksham.
 Due to the last minute change of plans by GWR and TransWilts, we are not yet clear to work in zone 1, but we are now set up to make zones 2 through 8 smart and welcoming.